 Northwestern College recognizes two with Inspirational Service Awards

-Dr. Derek Brower of Orange City and Sandy Van Kley of Sioux Center are the recipients of Northwestern College’s 2021 Inspirational Service Awards.
-Brower was chosen as the faculty recipient, while Van Kley received the staff award during the college’s Celebration Banquet on May 3.
+Brett Bastian, professor of practice in physician assistant studies, and Greta Grond, director of DeWitt Library, are the recipients of Northwestern College’s 2023 Inspirational Service Awards.
+Bastian was chosen as the faculty recipient, while Grond received the staff award during the college’s Celebration Banquet on May 8.

 The awards recognize employees who go beyond excellence in their performance, have demonstrated a selfless commitment to service, and whose dedication to Christ is apparent in their daily work and interactions.
 A selection committee chose the winners from among candidates nominated by employees.